-Low: Potential health risk to U.S. personnel is Low.
+Low: Unmitigated health risk to U.S. personnel was low year round.
 Although avian influenza (AI) is easily transmitted among birds, bird-to-human transmission is extremely inefficient.
 Human-to-human transmission appears to be exceedingly rare, even with relatively close contact.
 Extremely rare cases (less than 0.01% per month attack rate) could occur.
 Incidence could result in very severe illness with fatality rate higher than 50 percent in symptomatic cases.
 Mitigation strategies included avoidance of birds/poultry and proper cooking temperatures for poultry products.

-Low: The short-term unmitigated risk is Moderate for rabies, and Q-fever, too Low for anthrax, and avian influenza.
+Low: The short-term unmitigated risk is Moderate for rabies, and Q-fever, to Low for anthrax, and avian influenza.
 Mitigation measures reduced the overall risk to Low.
-Confidence in risk estimate is moderate.
+Confidence in risk estimate is high.